OpenMDAO/OpenMDAO/README.md

 We will be making frequent updates to this code.
 If you’re going to try it, make sure you pull these updates often.

 ## Features of OpenMDAO 1.7.4 Not Yet in 2.x.y

-Be aware that this is an Alpha.
-Not all the features of 1.7.4 exist in 2.x.y yet.
+Be aware that this new version of **OpenMDAO** is in beta and not all the features of 1.7.4 are currently available.

 Here is a list of things that have not yet been developed in 2.x: